sindresorhus/Gifski/readme.md

 ### Share extension

-Gifski includes a share extension that lets you share videos in all compatible formats to Gifski.
+Gifski includes a share extension that lets you share videos to Gifski.
 Just select Gifski from the Share menu of any macOS app.

-> Tip: You can share macOS screen recordings with Gifski by clicking on the thumbnail that pops up once you are done recording and selecting "Share" from there.
+> Tip: You can share a macOS screen recording with Gifski by clicking on the thumbnail that pops up once you are done recording and selecting “Share” from there.

 ## Screenshots